rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryAzure.md

     - feature - CloudAccountFeature: A cloud account feature of Rubrik Security Cloud.
     - includeSubscriptionDetails - System.Boolean: Specifies whether the details about the subscriptions in the tenants are included in the response or not.
 - Returns list of AzureCloudAccountTenants.
-### allcloudaccounttenantswithexoconfigs
-Retrieves details about all the Azure cloud account tenants including the Exocompute configurations for the tenant subscriptions, for specified set of features.

-- There is a single argument of type list of CloudAccountFeatures.
-- Returns list of AzureCloudAccountTenantWithExoConfigss.
 ### alldiskencryptionsetsbyregion
 List of all Azure Disk Encryption Sets in a region.